Safest Places to Visit in Mexico

 Use licensed operators for all transportation and activities.

-If your family loves spending time in nature or checking out historical sites, Calakmul is one of the best vacation spots in Mexico.
-While you're there, climb the Maya pyramid to enjoy panoramic views of the surrounding jungle.
+If your family loves spending time in nature or checking out historical sites, Calakmul is one of the amazing tourist destinations in Mexico.
+While you're there, climb the Maya Pyramid to enjoy panoramic views of the surrounding jungle.
 The Museo de Naturaleza y Arqueologia de Calakmul (Calakmul Natural History and Archeological Museum) is also worth a visit.

 2. Cancún